aryanap07/doordarshan/README.md

 Doordarshan is a full-stack video conferencing application built around real-time communication, clean interaction patterns, and a focused meeting experience.

-The project combines a FastAPI backend, WebSocket signaling, browser-native WebRTC, PostgreSQL, and a lightweight frontend to provide authenticated rooms, participant management, live audio/video communication, screen sharing, chat, and meeting scheduling.
+It combines a FastAPI backend, WebSocket signaling, browser-native WebRTC, PostgreSQL, and a lightweight frontend to deliver authenticated rooms, participant management, live audio/video, screen sharing, chat, and meeting scheduling.

 ---